maxim-eyengue/Data-Science-freeCodeCamp/01-data-science-non-technical-overview/README.md

 ## Conclusion

-Remember it is important to give people next steps.
  You can start doing some coding, visualization or learn some stats & maths or even ML.
-But try to keep wha you do in context.
-You can also get involved in a=one community of data science like O'Reilly Strata, Predictive Analysis World, Tapestry Conference, Extract by import.io.
+But try to keep what you do in context.
+You can also get involved in a community of data science like O'Reilly Strata, Predictive Analysis World, Tapestry Conference, Extract by import.io.
 To start working a great choice is [kaggle](https://www.kaggle.com/).
 Once done, you might want to do some service: [DataKind](https://www.datakind.org/) is the premiere organization for data science as humanitarian service.
-Only remember that: data science is democratic.
-DATA SCIENCE NEED YOU!
+Only remember that: data science is democratic. **Data Science needs YOU!** 💪🧠

 ---